helenmurugan/Future-Fuels/README.md

 ## User Experience (UX)
 * ### User Goals
-    As a First Time Visitor I want:
+    * As a First Time Visitor I want:
         1. To understand the main purpose of the site and what services Future Fuels offer.
         1. To gain a good impression and confidence in Future Fuels as a brand.
         1. To easily navigate around the content of the site.
         1. To learn more about alternative fuel options.
         1. To understand where I can find out more information about Future Fuels.
         1. To understand how I can contact Future Fuels.

-    As a Returning Visitor I want:
+    * As a Returning Visitor I want:
         1. To make contact with Future Fuels.

-    As a Frequent User I want:
+    * As a Frequent User I want:
         1. To check the site for any new information such as blog posts, partners, case studies or testimonials.
         1. To be able to recommend the site to other users.

 * ### Design
     * Colour Scheme
         * The following colours were chosen as the primary colours for the site, and are consistent throughout.
 The green colour is inkeeping with the "green" theme of the site.
             * olivedrab #6b8e23
-            * #edf8da (light green)
+            * light green #edf8da
-            * #3a3a3a (dark grey)
+            * dark grey #3a3a3a
         * A simple grey text on white background was chosen to appeal to a business audience.
         * Secondary colours were chosen as green, red and blue and appear only in the icons and images.
     * Typography